ba-st/Buoy/docs/reference/Collections.md

 - `copyAfter:` returns a copy of the receiver after the first occurrence of the argument up to the end, or empty if no element matches.
 - `endsWith:` returns true if the argument is a suffix of the receiver.
+- `pairsDo:` evaluates the block for each pair of elements in the receiver.
 - `writeStream` returns a write stream over the receiver.

 ## `Dictionary` extensions for GS64

+- `associations` returns the collection of associations.
 - `at:ifPresent:ifAbsentPut:` lookups a value, if any matches evaluates a block, if no one matches put under the key the result o evaluating the second block.
+- `removeAll` removes all elments on the dictionary.

 ## `String` extensions for GS64